 - Every student signs a pledge card, committing to maintain a positive learning attitude, to attend class regularly, to learn in each class, and to remain on task.
 Pledge card commitments are used as a basis for continued enrollment status.

 - Trained peer mediators are highly successful in resolving student-to-student conflicts.

-- Nurse practitioners and mental health therapists are available to support students.
+- A health center is available five mornings per week with nurse practitioners and mental health therapists are available to support students.

 Centennial’s program is a nationally recognized, exemplary alternative high school program.
 Each year state and national officials visit the school.